Getting customers to that site is the next, often trickier, step.

 Good luck with your WordPress SEO!

-It’s important to remember that beyond these SEO tips, the most important thing for good SEO is to provide high quality, accessible content that answers people’s questions.
+It’s important to remember that beyond these easy WordPress SEO tips, the most important thing for good SEO is to provide high quality, accessible content that answers people’s questions.
 You can still do well in search results without religiously covering every single recommendation in this article.

 But even working through one or two of the points on this guide each month will begin to provide tangible results.